ShaishavMaisuria/CovidDaracy-softwareFinalProject-/README.md

 PLEASE READ THIS BEFORE DOWNLOADING AND RUNNING

+# Project Description:
+Overall, the idea for this project is to analyze the number of cases of COVID-19 and the fatality rate.
+Using this data we created a chart that constantly updates with new information about cases in the US and possibly around the world and to provide an accurate number of cases.
+Using varioius datasets we combined the different features together.

+# File description:
+User is suppose to run the main.py in order to obtain results displayed using dash

 You must install the following packages in your Python IDE before running the code!

 from collections import defaultdict